Skip to main content

 Why is 30 seconds the default?

-Unfortunately, the system API underneath (getaddrinfo) does not provide a way to get the TTL of a DNS entry.
-This means we have to pick a number arbitrarily.
-We chose 30 seconds because it's long enough to see the benefits of caching, and short enough to be unlikely to cause issues if a DNS entry changes.
-Amazon Web Services recommends 5 seconds for the Java Virtual Machine, however the JVM defaults to cache indefinitely.
+The system API underneath (getaddrinfo) does not expose the TTL of a DNS entry, so Bun has to pick a number.
+We chose 30 seconds because it’s long enough to see the benefits of caching and short enough to be unlikely to cause issues if a DNS entry changes.
+Amazon Web Services recommends 5 seconds for the Java Virtual Machine, though the JVM’s default is to cache indefinitely.